Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 raxml -T 8 -m GTRGAMMA -n 18ShostML_boot100 -s host18SMSA1Export.phy -p 12345 -f a -x 12345

- and RevBayes (link to 18SGTRg.Rev).
+ and [RevBayes](https://raw.githubusercontent.com/antropoteuthis/phylobio_final_project/master/18S_GTRg.Rev) (see model specifications in the link).

-I will use non parametric bootstrap values and bayesian posteriors as measures of clade support under each heuristic search method.
+I used non parametric bootstrap values for ML trees and bayesian posteriors for bayesian trees as measures of clade support.

 I will use the R packages ape, phytools, and phangorn.